Skip to content

 Focus and Navigation

 Interactive widgets (buttons, inputs) automatically participate in focus navigation.
-Use Tab/Shift+Tab to move between focusable elements:
+Use Tab/Shift+Tab to move between focusable elements, or click any focusable widget with the mouse:

 ui.column({}, [